mongodb/docs-csharp/source/includes/page-templates/update/arrays.rst

      - Description

    * - ``field``
-     - An expression that specifies the array field to add to.
+     - An expression that specifies the array field to add one or more values to.

        **Data Type:** ``Expression<Func<TDocument, IEnumerable<TItem>>>``